Enter the ecosystem of sustainable tourism and meetings

 - A growing and developing city and infrastructure

-- The development and potential of urban centers, the Nuuksio National Park area, and the coastal and archipelago area
+- The development and potential of urban centres, the Nuuksio National Park area, and the coastal and archipelago area

 We help you find the right travel business and investment opportunities

 Enter Espoo is the one-stop-shop that helps tourism and service companies to find a location and to get the necessary permits to start a business in Espoo.
 We know the right people in the area as well as the organization of the City of Espoo.

 Over the years, we have supported startups and companies like Bout, Skipperi, Kassiopeia Hotels & Restaurants and Laguuni Watersport Center to enter the market and start their business in Espoo.